 How Can B2B Marketers Benefit From Using Social Selling Tools?

-A 2016 research revealed that several professionals are not aware of the benefits of using the social selling tools, though it can deliver several remunerations to business-to-business (B2B) professionals, like improved lead conversion rates.
+A 2018 research revealed that several professionals are not aware of the benefits of using social selling tools, though it can deliver several remunerations to business-to-business (B2B) professionals, like improved lead conversion rates.

 CSO Insights, an independent research arm within MHI Global, devoted to enhancing the execution of complex B2B deals, and Seismic, a business enablement arrangements supplier, looked at the benefits of using social selling tools, and also the methods in which B2B experts utilize them.